betnero/mailchop/README.md

-Extracts username and domainfrom a given email address.
+Extracts username and domain from a given email address.